derailed-dash/gcp-demos-foundation-setup/README.md

-# GCP-Demos Org Cloud Foundation Setup with Terraform
+# Google Cloud Foundation Blueprint

-This repo is based on Terraform that has been created and downloaded from the Google Cloud Console, by following the Cloud Foundation Setup "Click-Ops" steps.
+This directory contains Terraform configuration for a foundational environment on Google Cloud.

-The Terraform configuration includes a subset of resources configured via the [setup checklist](https://cloud.google.com/docs/enterprise/setup-checklist) and is based on the [security foundations blueprint](https://cloud.google.com/architecture/security-foundations).
+It includes a subset of resources configured via the [setup checklist](https://cloud.google.com/docs/enterprise/setup-checklist) and is based on the [security foundations blueprint](https://cloud.google.com/architecture/security-foundations).

 ## Prerequisites